 Getting arrested for DUI does not mean you will be convicted.
 Police misconduct, defective breathalyzers and crime lab mistakes may be enough to get your charges lessened or dismissed.
 Visit our page on Colorado DUI Laws to learn more.

-Colorado law permits adults 21 years of age and older to possess up to one ounce (1 oz.) of marijuana for personal use.
-But state drug laws prohibit people from possessing or consuming the marijuana in public.
-Violating Colorado’s marijuana possession laws (CRS 18-18-406) is a crime, carrying fines and possibly jail.
+Colorado law permits adults 21 years of age and older to possess up to two ounces (2 oz.) of marijuana for personal use.
+But state drug laws prohibit people from possessing or consuming the marijuana in public.1

 A few Colorado hotels and private rental properties are “420 friendly,” meaning that they do permit people to consume marijuana on the premises.
 But people should double-check with the specific hotel or “bud and breakfast” about its policies before going there.

 State law permits patients with a current and valid medical marijuana card from Colorado to have:

 The patient’s primary caregiver may be in possession of this marijuana as well.

 Patients and their caregivers may possess more than the legal amount if it is medically necessary.
 But they have the burden to show that they need the extra quantities.3

 The public consumption of up to two ounces of weed is a drug petty offense.
 The punishment for public marijuana drug use is up to $100 in fines and up to 24 hours of community service.4

 The public consumption of more than two ounces of weed is prosecuted as possession under state marijuana law (discussed below).
 And driving under the influence of marijuana is punished the same as DUI or DWAI of alcohol.

 The punishment for marijuana possession (CRS 18-18-406) turns on the amount of pot the person is convicted of having: